maymay-wa/BrainResearch/README.md

 ## **Instructions**

 1. Clone the repo
+2. make sure you have all packages in the requirements file installed "pip install -r requirements.txt"
-2. Download the relevant data from the link given above
+3. Download the relevant data from the link given above
-3. Run the main.py
+4. Run the main.py
+5.